MicrosoftDocs/azure-docs-sdk-java.pt-BR/docs-ref-conceptual/intellij/azure-toolkit-for-intellij-whats-new.md

 <!-- URL List -->

 [Kit de ferramentas do Azure para Eclipse]: ../eclipse/azure-toolkit-for-eclipse.md

-[Instruções de entrada no Azure para o Kit de Ferramentas do Azure para IntelliJ]: ./azure-toolkit-for-intellij-sign-in-instructions.md
+[Azure Sign In Instructions for the Azure Toolkit for IntelliJ]: ./azure-toolkit-for-intellij-sign-in-instructions.md
-[Como publicar um aplicativo Web como um contêiner do Docker usando o Kit de ferramentas do Azure para IntelliJ]: ./azure-toolkit-for-intellij-publish-as-docker-container.md
+[How to publish a Web App as a Docker Container using the Azure Toolkit for IntelliJ]: ./azure-toolkit-for-intellij-publish-as-docker-container.md
-[Gerenciar contas de armazenamento usando o Azure Explorer para IntelliJ]: ./azure-toolkit-for-intellij-managing-storage-accounts-using-azure-explorer.md
+[Managing Storage Accounts using the Azure Explorer for IntelliJ]: ./azure-toolkit-for-intellij-managing-storage-accounts-using-azure-explorer.md
-[Gerenciar Máquinas Virtuais usando o Azure Explorer para IntelliJ]: ./azure-toolkit-for-intellij-managing-virtual-machines-using-azure-explorer.md
+[Managing Virtual Machines using the Azure Explorer for IntelliJ]: ./azure-toolkit-for-intellij-managing-virtual-machines-using-azure-explorer.md
 [Azure for Java Developers]: https://docs.microsoft.com/java/azure

-[Plug-in das Ferramentas do HDInsight para IntelliJ]: /azure/hdinsight/hdinsight-apache-spark-intellij-tool-plugin
+[HDInsight Tools Plugin for IntelliJ]: /azure/hdinsight/hdinsight-apache-spark-intellij-tool-plugin